Your Horoscope This Week: September 7 To 14

 Leo Sun & Rising:

-Leo, how are you holding up after Sunday’s Pisces lunar eclipse?
+Leo, how are you holding up after Monday’s Pisces lunar eclipse?
 This one may have tugged at your deepest insecurities around intimacy, trust, and vulnerability, pushing you to face the places where pride has sometimes acted as a shield.
-The start of the week, with the moon in Aries, reminds you that courage is not just about performance — it’s about honesty.
+The start of the week, with the moon moving into Aries from Tuesday, reminds you that courage is not just about performance — it’s about honesty.
 You may feel a burst of momentum to clear the air in close connections, and people will respect you for daring to be transparent.

 The weekend brings the Gemini moon, encouraging social play and collaboration.
 You’ll notice that sharing your story not only heals you but also inspires others.
 If the eclipse cracked something open, the rest of this week shows you that your light shines brightest when you lead with both courage and humility.